 - Repeat Donors: Remind them of what the organization was able to accomplish because of their donations.
-Present photos, articles or other visual items that can show how far the organization has come because of their contributions.
+Present photos, articles, or other visual items that can show how far the organization has come because of supporters’ contributions.

-- Present the Ask: Whether the fundraising ask is for a ticket, a donation or their time, be direct with the ask so that it clearly allows for them to say “yes” or “no.” Avoid presenting the ask in a way that allows them to consider it later (such as “will you consider”), which leaves room for two issues:
+- Present the Ask: Whether the fundraising ask is for a ticket, a donation, or volunteer time, be direct with the ask so that it clearly allows for them to say “yes” or “no.” Avoid presenting the ask in a way that allows them to consider it later (such as “will you consider”), which leaves room for two issues:

 - Disconnecting from Emotion: They are no longer emotionally connected to the ask in the conversation when they say “let me think about it,” which allows them to easily say “no” later.

-- Postponing an Answer: Allowing time to think about it means that they can perpetually delay considering it and leaves for room for unnecessary follow-up that never intended to lead up to a definitive answer in the ask.
+- Postponing an Answer: Allowing time to think about a donation means that supporters can perpetually delay considering it and leaves room for unnecessary follow-up that never intended to lead up to a definitive answer in the ask.

-- Will you buy a table to our event and support our after-school program, and help the students in need of the program?
+- Will you buy a table for our event and support our after-school program?